SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Platform.rst

   * model values can be automatically saved and retrieved from a database
   * a unique link is generated for a saved model, and can be used to share model data
-  * schema-less Mongo data base: automatic storage for any data structure defined
+  * schema-less Mongo database: automatic storage for any data structure defined
   * HDF5/Pandas storage for time series and other array data

 * Integration of numerous **computational libraries and frameworks**: